tagsysx/CardPilot/README.md

 - If not provided, the app will attempt to get network connection status

 **nfc Parameter**
-- Passes NFC tag UID or custom identifier
+- Passes NFC tag UID or custom identifier from the Shortcuts input variable
+- Automatically populated when using NFC trigger in iOS Shortcuts
+- The value comes from `[Shortcut Input]` variable which contains the NFC tag data
 - Used to associate specific NFC tags with usage scenarios
 - Facilitates subsequent data analysis and tag management
+- When using NFC trigger in Shortcuts, this parameter is automatically filled with the scanned NFC tag information

 #### Minimal URL Example